EoinTravers/hugo.eointravers.com/content/post/web-3/index.md

 - [W3schools](https://www.w3schools.com) is an older site which can also be useful, although it’s out of date in places.
 - Google also have a useful [web developers site](https://developers.google.com/web), although it doesn’t cover the basics as well as the Mozilla one.
 - The [Web Demystified](https://www.youtube.com/playlist?list=PLo3w8EB99pqLEopnunz-dOOBJ8t-Wgt2g) YouTube series looks good.
--  has some great examples of the fancier things you can do with CSS.
+-  [CSS Tricks](https://css-tricks.com/) has some great examples of the fancier things you can do with CSS.
 - https://www.smashingmagazine.com/ is for the real nerds.
 - [Hakim El Hattab](https://hakim.se/) creates some beautiful stuff using the tools we'll be learning about.
 Good for inspiration, and for stealing ideas.